 The coverage of schizophrenia in the media can be improved.
 Our study found that stories from broadsheet newspapers were less stigmatizing than tabloid stories, and longer, more developed stories were less stigmatizing than briefer ones.

 This is not a matter of white-washing the news.
 People with schizophrenia are at a somewhat increased risk of committing violent offenses (and being their victims).
 They can behave in challenging ways.
 But the media landscape that our study surveyed is so tilted towards depicting schizophrenia as dangerous that it’s seriously unbalanced.
 Journalists and editors can do better and depicting schizophrenia in the media; if they do, the stigma of schizophrenia may start to erode.

 Schizophrenia in the media: depictions of Jekyll or Hyde is republished from The Conversation under a Creative Commons license.

-Nick Haslam, Professor of Psychology, The University of Melbourne.
-Nick is a social psychologist whose interests include prejudice, psychiatric classification and refugee mental health.
+Nick Haslam, the author of "Schizophrenia in the media: depictions of Jekyll or Hyde," is the Professor of Psychology at the University of Melbourne.
+Nick is a social psychologist whose interests include prejudice, psychiatric classification, and refugee mental health.